faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 I quote Callister's devotional in full except for the omission of a few relatively small chunks of text that are mostly tangential to his primary arguments.
 I also duplicate Callister's headings below to help orient the reader.

+To easily distinguish Callister's voice from other block quotations and orient the reader, all Callister quotes are prefaced "[Callister-<Argument#>-<ParagraphNumber>]".
+A short abbreviation is used if the section is not an argument number.
+"Intro" is used for "The Book of Mormon is the Keystone of our Religion".

 ## "The Book of Mormon is the Keystone of our Religion"

-> ...
+> [Callister-Intro-2] ...
 Because the Book of Mormon is “the keystone of our religion,” as described by Joseph Smith, **the Church rises or falls on the truth of it.** (emphasis added)

-> As a result, if the Book of Mormon can be proved to be man-made, then the Church is man-made.
+> [Callister-Intro-3] As a result, if the Book of Mormon can be proved to be man-made, then the Church is man-made.
 On the other hand, if its origin is God-given, then Joseph Smith was a prophet, and if he was a prophet, then The Church of Jesus Christ of Latter-day Saints is true.
 It is that simple.

 Most members and former members of the LDS Church agree on these points.[^smoot]

-> Once we have a foundational testimony of the Book of Mormon, then any question or challenge we confront in life, however difficult it may seem, can be approached with faith, not doubt.
+> [Callister-Intro-4] Once we have a foundational testimony of the Book of Mormon, then any question or challenge we confront in life, however difficult it may seem, can be approached with faith, not doubt.
 Why?
 Because the keystone of our religion—the Book of Mormon and its witness of Jesus Christ—has also become the keystone of our testimony, which keystone holds our testimony securely in place.

 Although other kinds of supernatural scenarios *could* account for the transmission of the Book of Mormon from an ancient source, it seems fairly reasonable to conclude that if the ancient model is correct, then the Book of Mormon is from God and some form of Mormonism is divinely inspired.

 Still, because other faiths (e.g., [FLDS](https://en.wikipedia.org/wiki/Fundamentalist_Church_of_Jesus_Christ_of_Latter-Day_Saints), [AUB](https://en.wikipedia.org/wiki/Apostolic_United_Brethren)) also hold the Book of Mormon to be the word of God, belief in the Book of Mormon alone does [not seem sufficient to resolve questions of authority](https://www.academia.edu/2971395/Mormonism_and_the_Problem_of_Heterodoxy), for instance.

-> Thus the Book of Mormon has become the focal point of attack by many of our critics: disprove the Book of Mormon and you disprove the Church and undermine testimonies.
+> [Callister:Intro:5] Thus the Book of Mormon has become the focal point of attack by many of our critics: disprove the Book of Mormon and you disprove the Church and undermine testimonies.

 Although Callister paints work by scholars to support the modern origin theory and demonstrate flaws or contradictions in the ancient model an "attack", if a person genuinely believes that the data best support the modern origin model, then it does seem reasonable to follow after Orson Pratt: